BSteffaniak/lazyaws/CONTRIBUTING.md

 Or if you're using VSCode, there is a bump lazycore task you can find by going `cmd+shift+p` and typing 'Run task'

-5. Raise a PR in lazygit with those changes
+5. Raise a PR in lazyaws with those changes

 ## Improvements